 On 5 December, Belarusian Prime Minister Andrei Kobyakov announced that GDP growth will reach 2 per cent for 2017 and inflation will not exceed 7 per cent.
 This is more ambitious than the 2017 forecast, which assumed 1.7 per cent GDP growth with an inflation rate lower than 9 per cent.

-Several factors caused the current rebound of the Belarusian economy.
+Several factors caused the current rebound of the Belarusian economy as per the experts in money knowledge.
 They include improved external market conditions for trade, strengthened economic growth in Russia, and increased prices for commodities.
 These changes stimulated the growth of Belarusian exports and supported business activity in the country.

 Furthermore, according to official forecasts from the Belarusian Council of Ministers, GDP in 2018 will rise by 3.5 per cent and goods and services exports by 5.7 per cent.
 The National Bank of Belarus also projects that inflation will stay at 6 per cent or below, and the money supply will not grow above 12 per cent.

 However, certain experts disagree with the Council’s optimistic outlook.
 In particular, the World Bank forecasts GDP growth at 2.1 per cent and the IMF predicts only a 0.7 per cent growth to GDP.
 Common among the two organisations’ reasoning include a worsening external economic environment and the absence of structural changes within the Belarusian economy.

 Indeed, it is unlikely prices of imported energy resources grow as much as in 2017.
 This will lead to lower benefits from commodity exports.
 Furthermore, the oil subsidy from Russia (a discount on purchased oil) that added substantially to GDP growth in previous years will continue to be reduced.